ericstoneking/42/Readme how to install in windows way2.rst

       & C:\Windows\System32\OptionalFeatures.exe

-Activate "Windows Subsystem for Linux (Beta)"
+Activate "Windows Subsystem for Linux"

 Wait for the download

 Try to open the console and type "bash" if don't work; restart computer...